Proud Canadian Company

 Insurable (Low-Ratio) Mortgages

-Insurable mortgages have the same criteria as insured mortgages but require a 20% or more downpayment.
-Default insurance isn’t mandatory; however, depending on the lender, either the lender or borrower can insure the mortgage.
+Insurable mortgages are for borrowers who can afford the required 20% or more downpayment and purchase a home valued at less than $1 million.
+Default insurance isn’t mandatory; however, depending on the lender, either the lender or borrower can insure the mortgage to access lower rates and lowering the lender’s default risk.

-Typically, the lender insures this type of mortgage, known as low-ratio or portfolio insurance, but the borrower may cover the cost if the lender allows.
+Typically, the lender backend insures this type of mortgage, known as low-ratio or portfolio insurance.
+Still, the borrower may be required to cover the mortgage insurance premium if the lender doesn’t.
 When default-insured, you will have access to interest rates that are almost as low as high-ratio mortgages.
-To qualify as low-ratio, a mortgage cannot carry an amortization in excess of 25 years.
+An insurable mortgage cannot have an amortization period of more than 25 years to qualify as low-ratio.

 Fixed-Rate Mortgages